linkerd/website/linkerd.io/content/blog/failure-injection-using-the-service-mesh-interface-and-linkerd.md

 One of services in this application has been configured with an error rate.
-The whole point of this demo is to show that we can inject errors without needing any support for this in the application, so lets remove that configured error
+The whole point of this demo is to show that we can inject errors without needing any support for this in the application, so let's remove that configured error
 rate:

 ```bash